AI-Accelerated-Engineering-Bootcamp/copilot-bootcamp-session-4/.github/steps/3-step.md

    > 3. Push the changes and start a pull request.
    > ```

-   > ⚠️ **Warning:** Always verify the the actions Copilot is asking to perform, especially with the external abilities provided by an MCP server, which probably have no undo option.
+   > ⚠️ **Warning:** Always verify the actions Copilot is asking to perform, especially with the external abilities provided by an MCP server, which probably have no undo option.

-1. Once the pull request is created, Mona will start checking your work.
-Give her a moment and keep watch of the comments.
-You will see her respond with progress info and the next step!
+1. Once the pull request is created, Byte will start checking your work.
+Give them a moment and keep watch of the comments.
+You will see Byte respond with progress info and the next step!

 <details>
 <summary>Having trouble?</summary><br/>